HamdiNur/TypingTest/README.md

 5. **Timing Feature:** Users can set a timer for their typing tests, adding a challenging element.

-Additionally, the website may include an optional "Compare Feature" that allows users to compare their typing test results with their past performances and with other users, encouraging friendly competition.
+ 6. **"Compare Feature"** t hat allows users to compare their typing test results with their past performances and with other users, encouraging friendly competition.

 ## Core Features